South Shore, Staten Island

 Geologically, the area is an outwash plain of glacial sediment formed from the edge of the terminal moraine, and continues as an underwater shoal into Lower New York Bay, where it was a prime oystering ground in the 19th century.

 Prior to the 1960s, the South Shore was undeveloped.
 After the building of the Verrazzano-Narrows Bridge, the South Shore experienced rapid urbanization and its population rose sharply.
 The population is predominantly white, but according to census data has been growing more heterogeneous in recent years.
 Many residents are of Italian, Irish, English, and Jewish descent, with a massive boom to the Italian population in the 1980s and 1990s.
 The area generally has a low crime rate except for thefts.
-Truancy, however, is a recurring problem.

 Commerce was previously dominated by small businesses despite the presence of Hylan Boulevard running along the eastern boundary of the South Shore.
 However, a number of shopping centers have been built over the last decade.
 The area is still known for small businesses, including 24-hour delis, pork stores, pizzerias, cafés, gourmet food shops, and a number of independently owned pharmacies, florists, hair, tanning and nail salons, paint stores, and car repair shops.